iip-ecosphere/platform/platform/services/services.environment/README.md

 The `TraceToAasService` is a hybrid (generic, extensible) plattform-supplied service to provide an AAS nameplate of an application as well as a trace of the operations (tracing must be enabled on the services to be traced in the configuration model).
 To develop against the service, we provide a simple AAS setup with the service (in `TraceToAasServiceMain` in testing scope) as well as two scripts to start the service (`traceToAas.bat`, `traceToAas.sh`, both requiring a `mvn package` before).

+For debugging, traced information (also status and monitoring telegrams) can be received and logged by the `TransportLogger`.

 ## missing

 * Extended monitoring involving also implementation processes such as Python.